Training of people who seek to acquire the profession necessary for the reconstruction of Ukraine.

 In the project participants are trained to acquire a new specialty or to improve their qualifications.
 Training takes place in areas that are particularly important for the further recovery of the country: construction, logistics, agriculture and the service sector.

-The project responds to the challenges of Ukraine's wartime present and the needs of Ukrainian specialists who have lost their usual professional life.
+The project responded to the challenges of Ukraine's wartime present and the needs of Ukrainian specialists who have lost their usual professional lives.

 The main stages project